Click a Category

 TRAPPING WITH FERRETS

 Rabbits are prey animals.
-If you have (or borrowed) a ferret, a natural predator of the rabbit, in combination with the Bunny Banks, rabbits come out faster when they get a whiff of the predator hunting inside their burrow.
+If you own (or borrowed) a ferret, a natural predator of the rabbit, in combination with the Bunny Banks, rabbits come out faster when they get a whiff of the predator hunting inside their burrow.
 Do not put the ferret in through the same hole as the Bunny Bank to avoid ferret scent in it.

 You don't have to use ferrets with this trap but if you do use them, it should speed up the exit of the rabbits into the Bunny Bank.
 Give the ferret something to eat before putting it in the burrow so they are not as hungry to kill a rabbit underground and possibly block themselves in behind a rabbit that they have killed, but not so much food that they have an underground snooze on the job.
 At the end of ferreting, then feed the ferrets their normal meal and water as a reward for their work.
 They get used to this reward routine.